Planning for Care

 There are 2 Learnpro Modules we would suggest.
 Please note you will need to have a Learnpro account to access these.

-GGC 028: Anticipatory Care Planning
+GGC 028: Future Care Planning

 GGC 053: Palliative End of Life Care

-The NHSGGC Primary Care Palliative Care Team run a variety of online and face to face training, including sessions on Future Care Planning, communication skills and DNACPR
+The NHSGGC Primary Care Palliative Care Team run a variety of online and face to face training, including sessions on Future Care Planning, communication skills and DNACPR.

 Macmillan Learnzone Resources